Self-belief is ‘secret to longevity’ for world champion Elizaveta Tuktamysheva

 And the comparative veteran sees it as an opportunity instead of a challenge.

-“I try not to restrain myself,” she said in Russian.
+“I try not to constrain myself,” she said in Russian.
 “This is my secret to longevity: I hate limits; limits for me are the worst things.”

 Tuktamysheva goes after the Olympic dream - again